More than 100,000 young people will work to “Build a Better World” this summer at the library

 The program is open to kids of all ages, from birth to high school students entering grade 12.
 Anyone who has not signed up through school may do so at any neighborhood library beginning June 16.

-Upon sign-up, participants (or their parents) receive a gameboard customized for their age group: birth-preschool, elementary (K-5), middle (6-8), or high school (9-12; see high school challenge).
+Upon sign-up, participants (or their parents) receive a gameboard customized for their age group: birth-preschool, elementary (K-5), middle (6-8), or high school (9-12).
 Participants then engage in any number of literacy-building activities and mark off days of on their gameboards..
 Activities include reading, being read to, listening to audiobooks, attending a library event or spin a globe and pick a country to learn more about.
 High school students can enter to win more prizes by creating and sharing music, art, technology, and more.

 As they complete levels on their gameboards, participants earn books, free passes, restaurant coupons and other prizes.
 Game prizes become available after every 15 days of reading or learning, up to three prize levels.
 Everyone who signs up for Summer Reading is eligible for one free ticket each to a Portland Thorns, Timbers 2 (T2), Portland Pickles, and a Trail Blazers game (with purchase of adult ticket).
 Everyone who completes the game receives a Summer Reading T-shirt and is entered to win the grand prize drawing of a family vacation for four to Great Wolf Lodge.

 Summer Reading is supported by gifts to The Library Foundation, a local nonprofit dedicated to our library's leadership, innovation and reach through private support.